vasilakisfil/SimpleAMS/README.md

 ```

 The same options can be passed when calling the `Renderer`. `Renderer` can override
-some properties that are unique, however in properties that return sets (like
+some properties, however in all properties that act as sets/arrays (like
-attributes/fields, includes, links etc.), specified serializer options take precendence over
+attributes/fields, includes, links etc.), **specified serializer options take precendence** over
 `Renderer` options.

 ```ruby